Lefschetz Defect in Families: Lefschetz defect on abelian varieties

 \end{proof}

 As the above proposition shows, it turns out that \(\delta_A\) is very often reached by \(\delta_A(D)\) where \(D\) is an abelian subvariety of codimension one, apart from certain cases where \(\delta_A(D)\) is low and determined by very specific simple abelian surfaces showing up as isogeny factors of \(A\).
-We can now prove Theorem \ref{thm_defect_of_abelians}.
+We can now prove Theorem \ref{thm_defect_of_abelians}, which we state again for the convenience of the reader.

+\begin{thm*}(Theorem \ref{thm_defect_of_abelians}).
+Let \(A\) be an abelian variety of dimension \(n\).
+Then \(\delta_A=0\) if and only if \(A\) does not contain elliptic curves nor abelian surfaces of Picard number greater than 1.
+If instead \(\delta_A>0\), then exactly one of the following is verified: \begin{itemize} \item \(A\sim C \times E\) where \(E\) is an elliptic curve, and if \(k_E \geq 1\) is its multiplicity as an isogeny factor of \(A\) then \item \(A\sim C\times S\) where \(S\) is a simple abelian surface of type II, \(\rho_S=3\) and Furthermore, any elliptic curve showing up as an isogeny factor of \(A\) does so with multiplicity at most one.